sunnysideup/silverstripe-ecommerce_orderstep_payment_check/README.md

 In your template `OrderStepPaymentCheck_Email`, you want to add a $Order.RetrieveLink.

+# CMS Settings

-You also want to make sure that customer can cancel and can pay if the order has not been paid yet.
+You also want to make sure that customer can cancel and can pay if the order has not been paid yet (see: `http://mysite.co.nz/admin/shop/OrderStep`).